 Potential permittee's should be aware that over 95% of Death Valley National Park is a federally designated Wilderness, which is even more restrictive than National Park designation.
 For example, there is NO commercial filming within designated Wilderness areas--generally 200 feet from the centerline of a paved road and 50 feet from the centerline of an unpaved road.
 All filming must occur within the non-wilderness corridor.

 All filming locations must be identified at least two weeks before arrival since locations are listed specifically on the permit and are subject to availability.
 The completed permit will detail all of the activities, equipment, props and locations to be authorized.
 Any items not specified in the permit will not be allowed.
-Filming may not begin within the park until all conditions of the permit have been agreed to by the permittee and approved by the superintendent.
+Filming may not begin within the park until all conditions of the permit have been agreed to by the permittee and approved by the superintendent or assigned designee.

 - Attach maps, diagrams, script pages, or storyboards to assist the park staff in evaluating your request.
 (Since the National Park Service cannot censor content, submission of script and storyboards is voluntary.)